12 Features That RVs Need to Have to Be Comfortable

 Finally, make sure there is plenty of closet space, especially for hanging clothes.

-Very few RVs come with well-lighted mirrors.
-This may not seem important, but for people who need to see what they’re doing when plucking eyebrows or flossing teeth, a poorly lit mirror makes doing so awkward and uncomfortable.
+Very few RVs come with well-lit mirrors.
+This may not seem important, but for people who need to see what they’re doing when putting on makeup, plucking eyebrows or flossing teeth, need a well lit magnifying mirror to make doing so easier.
+This is especially true for people who have vision problems.

 One of the worst design flaws in RVs is a poorly placed medicine cabinet.
 This would be one that is directly above the sink that has a mirror on the front of it and opens directly towards the person using it.